 Advent I or Levavi

-28 November 2021 – Last Sunday, Trinitatis XXV closed the liturgical year 2020-2021.
+27 November 2022 – Last Sunday, Trinitatis XXIII closed the liturgical year 2021-2022.
 So today is the start of the new liturgical year 2021-2022 with Advent I, the fourth sunday before Christmas.
 Bach left us 3 magnificent cantatas for this day.
 They all deal with the excitement of the upcoming birth of the Saviour.

 Nun komm, der Heiden Heiland, was a hymn written by Martin Luther himself, based on the oldest known Christmas hymn, Veni Redemptor Gentium, written by Pope Ambrosius (339-397).
 Bach used a libretto based on this hymn for two different cantatas, one from the Weimar period and one written in Leipzig.

 Bach often reused themes or partial or even complete cantatas to create new work.
 This style is called musical parody.
 And today has a prime example of this practice by Bach.